Award Letter & Payments

 For the Fall semester, financial aid payments begin in November; for the Spring semester, payments begin in March; for the Summer semester, payments begin in August.
 The Student Accounts Office will notify you through your accessBCC email account when the payment is available.
 The payment dates are posted on the campus event calendar.

-The Student Accounts Office processes ALL refunds and financial aid payments through the BCC Refund Card.
-The funds will be distributed to you based on the refund preference you select when activating your BCC Refund Card.
+The Student Accounts Office processes ALL refunds and financial aid payments through the BCC Refund Selection Kit.
+The funds will be distributed to you based on the refund preference you select when activating your BCC Refund Selection Kit.

 Loans are made in two payments.
 As is the case with all financial aid, the payment is applied to your charges first; any remaining funds are then paid to you.
 If you are attending in the Fall and Spring, you will receive a payment in the Fall and a payment in the Spring.
 If you are attending for one semester only or if your loan is for a single semester, the loan will still be made in two payments – usually half of the loan is paid around mid-semester and the second half is paid about one month later.
 Promissory notes and entrance counseling must be complete before payments can be authorized.